 As you acquire more experience, you can broaden your client base to include solopreneurs (who tend to be more savvy about marketing than typical small business owners), design studios, and then in-house agencies and ad/marketing agencies.

 So, how much experience do you need?
 Not a ton for your first group of clients.
+Depending on how much time you have to devote to practicing copywriting, you may do this in as little as a few weeks or a couple of months.

 But also, as you build your experience, you need to make sure you stay focused on building your portfolio and populating it with great work across a broad range of clients and media.